hungle2002/Interview_project/Problem_6/README.md

 ### Authentication:
 - All API requests require user authentication using a JSON Web Token (JWT) in the authorization header.
 The token must be valid and have the necessary permissions to access the requested endpoint.
 - We need to implement the authorization checks on the server side to ensure that only authorized users can update scores.
-By parsing the JWT token, we can get the user_id and check if the user has enough right to update the score as well as whether the user score record exists or not.
-If score record not exist, we can create a new record for the user
+By parsing the JWT token, we can get the user_id and check if the user has enough rights to update the score as well as whether the user score record exists or not.
+If the score record does not exist, we can create a new record for the user
 - Here, I recommend creating a middleware on the gateway to parse the JWT token in the headers first, after that we can forward the request to the service with the user info for checking the right as well as protecting the server.
 ### Error Codes: